 Critics of changing the law point out that although providing counsel is costly, the state is not in an economic crisis, and can afford the expense.
 Critics also point out that when there is an increased cost to detaining defendants, the state and police departments may be more discerning and exacting in making sure they are only arresting and detaining those who need to be.

 Have you been charged with a crime of any kind in Maryland?
-The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience at all stages of the process representing those who are arrested.
-If you or someone you know was charged with a crime in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The criminal defense attorneys of Brassel Alexander, LLC have extensive experience at all stages of the process representing those who are arrested.
+If you or someone you know was charged with a crime in Maryland, contact the attorneys of Brassel Alexander, LLC today.